It is important to keep your rent payments up to date. If you are having problems paying your rent, speak to your landlord as soon as possible.

 If you already receive Housing Benefit, it is important that you report any changes in your circumstances immediately as you will have to pay back any overpayment if you are paid too much Housing Benefit.

-If you are a South Lanarkshire Council tenant and have lost Housing Benefit because of the under occupancy rules, you can contact the our Benefits are Changing Team.
-If you have another landlord contact them or your local housing
+If you are a South Lanarkshire Council tenant and have lost Housing Benefit because of the under occupancy rules, you can contact the our Rent Income Support Team.
+If you have another landlord contact them or your local housing office for advice.

 If you can’t pay the mortgage, you may qualify for help to reduce the payments in the short term or help from a number of Government schemes.
 Contact Money Matters or Citizens Advice for assistance.